-Pack men's safari trousers which are made in safari-suitable colours.
-These are ideally shades of khaki, brown, and green.
+Pack men's safari shirts which are made from neutral, natural tones such as shades of khaki, green, and brown.

-Number of men's safari trousers and shorts to pack for your safari:
+Number of men's safari shirts to pack:

-Up to 4-day safari: x 2 (1+1); Up to 8-day safari: x 3 (2+1); Up to 12-day safari: x 4 (2+2)
+Up to 4-day safari: x 2; Up to 8-day safari: x 4; Up to 12-day safari: x 6

 You absolutely do need a men's safari jacket or men's safari fleece on any safari - whether you opt for a long-sleeved safari fleece or jacket or a safari fleece vest - as it does get cold on safari.

 The reasons for the cold include: African winters, wind chill on safaris in open 4x4s (dipping into valleys and drainage lines also adds an extra bite of cold), early morning starts and late evening finishes for safari activities, land-locked countries, and many safari areas being high above sea level.
 The Maasai Mara & Serengeti (and most of East Africa) are the height of some ski resorts at 1,400 meters above sea level.
 Botswana, parts of Zambia, and Namibia are also more or less 1,000 meters above sea level.

 Think of the safari experience as a desert trip where it starts off cold in the mornings and becomes cold again in the evenings, but heating up by midday to warm or hot.
 Keep in mind that the hotter the temperatures are at midday, the earlier you will go on safari, which means the cooler it will be.
 Again, you should definitely pack a men's safari fleece or men's safari jacket for your safari.
 We have given this advice to clients who have ignored it and returned from an October safari in Botswana to tell us that, yes, they did indeed get cold despite the midday heat.